Dispatch's Second Chance (and The Game Awards Predictions)

 They told me that I did this with this Indiana Jones game.
 I'm happy to be here.

 Am I Batman?
-No, not his voice.
-His death stranding voice.
+No, not his.

 Then there's Ben Star, Charlie Cox, and Jennifer English, all Claire, Obscure, Expedition 33, half of the nominees.
 There's no dispatch representation.